gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 ## Advanced front matter uses

 You can reference metadata defined in one page's front matter from any other page in your site.
+This expands your site's capabilities to:

+* Create template HTML files to include on different pages.
+* Define data once and use it many times.
+* Generate page content dynamically.

 See [Jekyll's front matter documentation](https://jekyllrb.com/docs/front-matter/) to learn more.